The Most Common Criminal Offence in Canada

-Although, in rare cases, DUI may not end up with conviction, being pulled over for DUI by police will be followed by a publicly visible criminal record with CPIC, accessible by anyone interested in reviewing criminal records, including a U.S. Patrol Guard.
+Although, in rare cases, DUI may not end up with a conviction, being pulled over for DUI by police will be followed by a publicly visible criminal record with CPIC, accessible by anyone interested in reviewing criminal records, including a U.S. Patrol Guard.

-Getting a pardon for DUI in Canada is possible after 5 years for summary offence and 10 years for an indictable offence, and after completing any sentence and paying all the penalties.
+Getting a pardon for DUI in Canada is possible after 5 years for a summary offence and 10 years for an indictable offence, and after completing any sentence and paying all the penalties.
 Fortunately, the suspension of a driving license doesn’t affect the Canadian Pardon’s eligibility period, although the absence of new incidents is essential for the approval.

 About the Author

-Eugene Ohotnikov is a Research Analyst with Pardon Applications of Canada and legal copywriter on a broad array of subjects including family law, estate planning, immigration, taxation, real estate, conveyancing, startups, and more.
+Eugene Ohotnikov is a Research Analyst with Pardon Applications of Canada and a legal copywriter on a broad array of subjects including family law, estate planning, immigration, taxation, real estate, conveyancing, startups, and more.
 Eugene holds a Master’s degree in law.
 During his career, Eugene has developed legal content for law firms and clients from the US, Canada, China, Singapore, and Malaysia.